codebar/tutorials/sql/lesson1/tutorial.md

 #### Inequality `!=`

 Let's find out how many customers visited us from anywhere else but England.
-We use the inequality operator this time, but the db checks row by row, exactly as before.
+We use the inequality operator this time, but the database checks row by row, exactly as before.

 ```
 select firstName, lastName from customers where country != "England";